ytakefuji/python-novice/README.md

 In order to install Python, use miniconda.
 $ pip install library_name
 $ pip search library_name
+In order to know python version
+$ python -V

 For Python programming:
  -space describes the structure: